-The first book in the Kingdoms Fall series, entitled The Laxenburg Message, is now available for purchase both in print and as a Kindle e-book (also for the Kindle app on iPads, iPhones, and Android devices).
-Get the e-book for only $2.99/£2.05.
-Click on a link to purchase now, and thank you.
+The well-reviewed first book in the Kingdoms Fall series, The Laxenburg Message, is now available for purchase both in paperback and as an e-book (Kindle, iBook, and Nook formats).
+Get the e-book now for only $0.99.
+Click on a link to purchase.
+Thank you.

 Summary: David Gresham, a British Lieutenant from Manchester who has fought on the front lines at Ypres, and Captain James Wilkins, son of Lord Bartlett, are recruited into the fledgling Secret Intelligence Service following the British landing at Suvla Bay on the Gallipoli peninsula in 1915.
 Gresham and Wilkins undertake a series of missions that indirectly spark major events in the Great War and throughout Europe.
 In the first novel of a planned three part series entitled “Kingdoms Fall: The Laxenburg Message”, Gresham and Wilkins travel to Greece to prepare for the British landing at Thessaloniki, rescue Serbian King Peter, and plot to undermine the Hapsburg dynasty in Austria-Hungary as they learn how politics and power are changing across Europe.